 Teens need parental supervision as they learn to take over their medication regimen.
 As senior year approaches, it can be helpful for the parent to “go cold turkey,” by allowing their teenager full responsibility for her medication regimen.
 This may be scary, but it allows for supervised learning about the pitfalls while the child is still at home.
 Parents can help teens evaluate what happens and make adjustments to their medication plan.
 The final skills to learn are how to order prescriptions and how to use health insurance.

-Things to Do Before Heading to Campus
+Prevent Drug Diversion Before Heading to Campus

 Parents should stress the idea of being discreet in sharing information about stimulant use.
 They should review information about not diverting medication, and keep tabs on whether their teen is dealing with requests for pills or showing any signs of misuse of her medication.
 Reconnecting a teen to the prescribing physician when issues arise will allow for continued growth in understanding and acceptance of ADHD and the medication made to treat it.